KrzysztofLin/Wine_classification_and_clustering/README.md

 # Setup
 1. Git clone repository.
-2. To install all nessesary dependecies type 'poetry install'
+2. To install all nessesary dependecies type 'poetry install' (if you already have poetry installed you should just type 'poetry update')
 3. To run the program type 'poetry run python main_wine_file.py'

 # About dataset